johnsilver94/pizzaconstructor/README.md

 Main goals of this project are:
 * Gain new skills in web application development using new technologies
 * Create original design
-* Offers new features for pizzas/food delivery web sites
+* Offers new features for pizzas/food delivery web site
 #### Features
 This website has multiple features who increase convenince level of users, but most impotant and originals from all are:
 * Ability to construct own pizza from scratch or based on another pizza recipe